-In 2015 the Company undertook the first core drilling program at Shorty Creek.
-Results of the program have demonstrated the potential for a significant copper gold porphyry deposit at Shorty Creek with discovery of 0.71 % Cu equivalent mineralization with the first core drilling carried out at Shorty Creek.
-The 2015 drill program was designed to test a combination of geochemistry, geophysics (airborne and induced polarization surveys) as well as favourable geology based on the results of the 2014 program and previous work.
+In 2015, the Company undertook its first core drilling program at Shorty Creek.
+Results of the program have demonstrated the potential for a significant copper-gold porphyry deposit at Shorty Creek with the intersection of 91.4 metres grading 0.14 g/t gold, 7.02 g/t silver and 0.55 % copper or 0.71 % copper equivalent ("CuEq") in Hole SC 15-03 completed at Shorty Creek.
+CuEq grades were calculated using the formula: CuEq grade = Cu grade + (Au grade x Au price + Ag grade x Ag price)/(22.0462 x 31.1035 x Cu price) and metal prices of US\$2.30/lb copper, US\$1,100/oz gold and US\$15/oz silver; metallurgical recoveries have not been applied in the CuEq grade calculation.
+The 2015 drill program was designed to test a combination of geochemistry, geophysics (airborne magnetic and induced polarization surveys) as well as favourable geology based on the results of the 2014 program and previous work.
 Of particular interest are the large magnetic highs with coincident copper, gold and molybdenum soil chemistry, as these magnetic highs are often indicative of the core of porphyry systems.
-The program was also designed to test the depth extent of the mineralization encountered in the previous Asarco drilling (1989/1990) in the area of Hill 1835.
+The program was also designed to test the depth extent of the mineralization encountered in the previous Asarco drilling (1989-1990) in the area of Hill 1835.
 The Asarco holes were drilled to a maximum depth of 500 feet, and intersected gold and copper mineralization with copper grade increasing at depth.

-A total of 4 holes were drilled during the 2015 program, which was severely hampered by challenging weather conditions, including an unseasonably large snowfall (the second largest for September in 102 years).
-The results of the 2015 drill program, however, demonstrate that the Shorty Creek Project has the potential to host a significant copper-gold porphyry deposit and the Company is tremendously pleased with the results.
-Freegold is looking forward to continuing the drill program in 2016.
-The 2016 program should sufficient funds be raised is expected to focus on drilling the 1710 exploration target and follow up drilling to expand upon the results of the 2015 drilling on Hill 1835.
-Additional ground geophysics and soil sampling are also contemplated.
+Four holes were drilled during the 2015 program, which was severely hampered by challenging weather conditions, including an unseasonably large snowfall (the second largest for September in 102 years).
+The results of the 2015 drill program, however, demonstrate that the Shorty Creek Project has the potential to host a significant copper-gold porphyry deposit.

+In July 2016, a second phase of drilling commenced on the Shorty Creek Project.
+The 2016 program is designed to test both the large geochemical target at Hill 1710, as well as to further expand on the success of the 2015 drill program at Hill 1835.
+Assays will be reported as they are received.